Tushar1063/sales-insights/README.md

 # sales-insights
-A dashboard tells your company's sales and helps you in addressing the effective market along with making successfull decisions.
+A dashboard which tells you your company's sales and helps you in addressing the effective market along with making successfull decisions.